-At the base of the triangle we find the metamodels of the architecture modeling concepts used by specific organizations, as well as a variety of existing modeling languages and standards; UML

-© 2009-2012 The Open Group, All Rights Reserved Personal PDF Edition.
-Not for redistribution is an example of a language in this category.
+At the base of the triangle we find the metamodels of the architecture modeling concepts used by specific organizations, as well as a variety of existing modeling languages and standards; UML is an example of a language in this category.
 At the top of the triangle we find the "most general" metamodel for system architectures, essentially a metamodel that merely comprises notions such as "entity" and "relation".